haberdashPI/SignalOperators.jl/docs/src/manual.md

 ### Infinite lengths

 Some of the ways you can define a signal lead to an infinite length signal.
 You cannot store an infinite signal.
 It is represented as a function of some kind.
-Operations on signals are generally lazy, meaning the samples of the signal aren't computed until necessary.
+Operations on signals are generally lazy, meaning the frames of the signal aren't computed until necessary.
 To allow actual data to be created from a signal, you have to specify the length, using [`until`](@ref).
 For example, when using `signal(sin)`, the signal is an infinite length sine wave.
 That's why, in the example above, we use [`until`](@ref) to specify the length, as follows.

 ```julia
 signal(sin,ω=1kHz) |> until(5s)